-"Basel Accord countries country" means those countries a country that are members is a member of the Basel Accord and those countries a country that have has adopted the banking and supervisory rules set out in the Basel Accord.
+"Basel Accord country" means a country that is a member of the Basel Accord and a country that has adopted the banking and supervisory rules set out in the Basel Accord.
 [The Basel Accord, which includes the regulating authorities of major industrial countries acting under the auspices of the Bank for International Settlements (B.I.S.), has developed definitions and guidelines that have become accepted standards for capital adequacy.]
 A list of current Basel Accord countries is included in the most recent Domestic and Foreign Acceptable Institutions (AI) and Acceptable Counterparties (AC) database.